pglejzer/bootstrap-just-css/README.md

 # Bootstrap just CSS

-It's a simple package with [Bootstrap](https://getbootstrap.com/) styles only. <br>
+It's a simple package with [Bootstrap](https://getbootstrap.com/) styles only.
 If you don't want a use whole [Bootstrap](https://getbootstrap.com/) library and if you need just a css styles this package is perfect for you.

 ## Installation: